Brandon Van Dyke focuses his practice on mergers and acquisitions and corporate and securities law matters.

 Mr. Kirman received a B.A. in Ethics, Politics and Economics magna cum laude from Yale University in 1993.
 He completed his J.D. at Columbia Law School in 1996, where he was notes editor of the Columbia Law Review.
 His student note, "Standing Apart to be a Part: The Precedential Value of Supreme Court Concurring Opinions", 95 Colum.
 L. Rev. 2083 (1995), was selected as the winner of a national writing competition and awarded the Scribes Law Review Writing Award.

 Mr. Kirman is a member of the American Bar Association, where he serves on the Committee on Mergers and Acquisitions (and is a member of its Financial Advisor Task Force) and the Committee on Private Equity and Venture Capital; and is a member of the New York City Bar Association.
+He is involved in a number of civic institutions, and serves on the Advisory Board of the Mount Sinai School of Medicine and is a Trustee of the Trinity School.
 He was born in Ukraine and speaks Russian.

 James Ben is a Managing Director and Co-Head of U.S. Consumer at Rothschild.
 Before joining Rothschild, Mr. Ben was head of the Global Consumer and Retail M&A Group at Barclays and Lehman Brothers.
 Mr. Ben began his career as a lawyer and practiced law with Sullivan & Cromwell (New York), as a member of the firm’s M&A Group.